France

 The 2021 Finance Bill provides that:

-- the R&D expenditures sub-contracted by a company to public research bodies shall not count for double of their amount, and
+- the R&D expenditures sub-contracted by a company to public research bodies shall no longer be doubled

-- the increase of EUR 2 million applicable on expenditure sub-contracted to public research bodies shall be removed.
+- the increase of EUR 2 million applicable on expenditure sub-contracted to public research bodies shall be removed, and

 These measures may apply to R&D expenditures incurred as of 1 January 2022.